ZIYAD-MOHAMID/GraphQl-Tutorial/README.md

-# grapfQl-Tutorial
+# graphQl-Tutorial
-Learn the basics on graphQl
+Learn the basics on graphQl And Apollo server